lynx-x-ray-observatory/soxs/doc/source/users_guide/event_tools.rst

 :func:`~soxs.events.write_image` bins up events into an image according to the coordinate system inherent in the event file and writes the image to a FITS file.
 Images of sky, detector, or chip coordinates can be written.
-You can also restrict events within a particular energy range to be written to the file.
+You can also restrict events within a particular energy range or time range to be written to the file.

 To write an image in sky coordinates: